asherhepner12/PA4/README.md

 C++ Programming Assignment 4 for CS 181 (Assigned 3/18/24)
 This program finds the highest paid and average pay for the specified amount of Managers.

-This program uses the Employee base class and Manager derived class.
-It creates an array of Manager object pointers based on how many managers you wish to add to the program.
+To use this program, run the "main.cpp" file.

+The program will ask the user how many Managers you would like to add.
+Enter an integer number and press Enter.

-The program then prompts the user with each Manager's name, hourly wage, the hours they worked, and their fixed pay bonus.
+The program will then ask for the name, hourly wage, hors worked, and static pay bonus for each manager.
+Enter each as a decimal number and press Enter.

-A dynamic object is created from each Manager and it is assigned to the array.
-Looping through the Manager list, the program uses the Manager class's overriden "calcPay" function and the "getName" function to find the highest paid manager, as well as the average pay.
+The program will then print the highest paid manager and the average pay.

-The program then deletes the dynamic objects.
+Sample Output:

+Enter number of managers: 4

+Enter manager 0 name: Anne Archer
+Enter manager 0 hourly wage: 12
+Enter manager 0 hours worked: 40
+Enter manager 0 bonus: 200

+Enter manager 1 name: Beth Brown
+Enter manager 1 hourly wage: 15
+Enter manager 1 hours worked: 35
+Enter manager 1 bonus: 250

+Enter manager 2 name: Carl Castle
+Enter manager 2 hourly wage: 45
+Enter manager 2 hours worked: 10
+Enter manager 2 bonus: 0

+Enter manager 3 name: Diane Dubinski
+Enter manager 3 hourly wage: 22.50
+Enter manager 3 hours worked: 40
+Enter manager 3 bonus: 0

+Highest paid manager is Diane who is paid $900.00 Average pay is $701.25